Kurt Schaffenberger: DC Comics

-In 1957 Otto Binder recruited Schaffenberger to DC to work on the Superman family.
+In 1957 Otto Binder recruited Schaffenberger to DC Comics to work on the Superman family.
 He stayed at DC for the next 30 years, making an especially large contribution to the development of Lois Lane.
 In this capacity, he was the lead artist on the Superman's Girl Friend, Lois Lane series for the entirety of its first decade.
 Indeed, Schaffenberger's rendition of Lane became cited by many as the "definitive" version of the character, and Schaffenberger was often asked by DC editor Mort Weisinger to redraw other artists' depictions of Lois Lane in other DC titles where she appeared.
 Catwoman made her first appearance in the Silver Age of Comic Books in Superman's Girl Friend, Lois Lane #70 (Nov.
 1966) in a story drawn by Schaffenberger.
 In issue #80 (Jan.
 1968), Schaffenberger updated the character's fashions to a then-more contemporary look.

 He was essentially fired from DC in 1970 for helping to organize other artists to protest bad working conditions.
 He then briefly freelanced and worked for Marvel, but returned to DC in 1972.

 When, in the 1970s, DC acquired the rights to the Marvel Family, Schaffenberger was one of the key players in the revival of those characters.
 The late 1970s saw him contribute outside the Superman family of titles, including work on titles such as Wonder Woman and Super Friends.

 In 1980, Schaffenberger was again leading a Superman family title, The New Adventures of Superboy, the final, post-Legion title for the original Superboy.
 Somewhat metaphorically, the Superboy- and Supergirl-less DC universe that followed the events of Crisis on Infinite Earths turned out to be a mostly Schaffenberger-less one as well.
 He largely retired from comics soon after helping with the final pre-Crisis Superman tale "Whatever Happened to the Man of Tomorrow?"

-Schaffenberger was a special guest at the 1996 San Diego Comic Con.
+Schaffenberger was a special guest at the 1996 San Diego Comic-Con.